-What is universal credit - and what's the problem?
+What is universal credit and who gets it?

 What is universal credit?

-Universal credit is a benefit for working-age people, replacing six benefits and merging them into one payment:
+Universal credit is a benefit for working-age people, which was introduced to replace six benefits and merge them into one payment.
+The replaced benefits are:

 - income support